 When the problem of overwatering is left unattended for a long time and no measures are taken to save the plant, it will eventually lead to a disease called root rot.

-This disease affects plants like basil that require a well-drained soil with good air circulation.
+This disease affects plants like basil which require well-drained soil with good air circulation.

 This way, the roots start decaying and are not able to absorb the nutrients from the soil that are essential for the plant to grow.